vipulwairagade/react-ts-vite-boilerplate/README.md

 | Zustand      | For simple and scalable state management.                      |
 | TypeScript   | For type-safe code and scalability.                            |
 | Vite         | For faster builds and a smoother developer experience.         |

-## Contribution

-If you'd like to contribute to this boilerplate, feel free to fork and send a PR.
-All contributions are welcome!

 ## License